DPT Games Prefab Painter

 Ctrl + Right Click Erase painted objects under the brush

-Ctrl + Shift + Drag Grid mode — paint snapped to a grid
+Ctrl + Shift + Drag Grid mode — paint snapped to an independently scalable grid

 Enter Finish and populate the current path